All About Sink Drains

 It wasn’t until a visit to a friend’s home in the newer part of town that we discovered a leak-free, rustproof alternative.
 Our rubber plug had become obsolete and had been replaced by a sleek, modern marvel that had neither a chain nor a rubber plug.
 It consisted of a small metal rod that operated a stopper that remained in the drain.
 When the rod was raised, the stopper would seat in the drain; when the rod was lowered, the stopper would “pop up.”
 We thus had our first experience with a pop-up drain assembly.

 Although a new lavatory faucet can still be purchased without the pop-up assembly, it is now considered standard equipment on most brands.
 Several variations of the lavatory pop-up are used for bathtub drains.
+Furthermore, if you frequently encounter a blocked drain, you may need to thoroughly clean the drains and connecting pipes.

 To install a new faucet with a pop-up drain assembly, the existing drain and tailpiece must be removed as well as the existing faucet.
 Begin by turning off the hot-water and cold-water supply valves.
 Use a small wrench to disconnect the water-supply lines from the faucet and remove the faucet from the sink.
 Next, with a bucket placed directly below the drain, disassemble the P trap and remove the tailpiece and drain from the sink.